-- Describe the scientific objective and rationale for the proposed project in a manner that will be readily understood by readers without a background in science or medicine. - Describe the ultimate applicability of the research. - What types of patients will it help, and how will it help them? - What are the potential clinical applications, benefits, and risks? - What is the projected time it may take to achieve a patient-related outcome? - If the research is too basic for clinical applicability, describe the interim outcomes.
+• Describe the scientific objective and rationale for the proposed project in a manner that will be readily understood by readers without a background in science or medicine.

-- What are the likely contributions of this study to advancing the field of prostate cancer health disparity research? - Attachment 5: Statement of Work (SOW) (three-page limit): Upload as "SOW.pdf."
-Refer to the General Application Instructions, Section II.C.2., for detailed guidance on creating the SOW.

-The suggested SOW format and examples specific to different types of research projects are available on the eBRAP "Program Announcement and Forms" web page (https://ebrap.org/eBRAP/public/Program.htm).
-For the Health Disparity Research Award mechanism, use the SOW format example titled "SOW for Basic Research."
+- Describe the ultimate applicability of the research. - What types of patients will it help, and how will it help them? - What are the potential clinical applications, benefits, and risks? - What is the projected time it may take to achieve a patient-related outcome? - If the research is too basic for clinical applicability, describe the interim outcomes. - What are the likely contributions of this study to advancing the field of prostate cancer health disparity research? - Attachment 5: Statement of Work (SOW) (three-page limit): Upload as "SOW.pdf."
+The suggested SOW format and examples specific to different types of research projects are available on the eBRAP "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm).
+For the Health Disparity Research mechanism, use the SOW format example titled "SOW for Basic Research."
 The SOW must be in PDF format prior to attaching.

-• Attachment 6: Impact Statement (one-page limit): Upload as "Impact.pdf."
+Refer to the General Application Instructions, Section II.C.3., for detailed guidance on creating the SOW. - Attachment 6: Impact Statement (one-page limit): Upload as "Impact.pdf."